Useful Resources about Textbooks

 .
 Of note: the AAP disagrees with some of the data sources in the GAO report.
 A news report from NACS

 outlines some of the Sept.
 19, 2006 testimony from NACS and AAP to congress in response to the recent ACSFA-requested College Textbook Cost Study Plan Proposal Download proposal (Acrobat (PDF) PRIVATE FILE 138kB Dec5 06)

 Richard Hershman, director of Government Relations for the National Association of College Stores, identifies states that have taken legislative or policy action related to textbook affordability.
 This update highlights New England.
 Download (Acrobat (PDF) PRIVATE FILE 123kB Dec5 06)

 Scientific Teaching, (April 23, 2004).
 Handelsman, J., Ebert-May, D., Beichner, R., Bruns, P., Chang, A., DeHaan, R., Gentile, J., Lauffer, S., Stewert, J., Tilghman, S. M., and Wood, W. B., Science, Vol. 304, p.
 521-522.

-Science Policy Forum on Education.
+Policy Forum on Education.
 Advocates using informed and innovative teaching methods for teaching science.
-Download (Acrobat (PDF) 103kB Nov16 06)
+Download (Acrobat (PDF) PRIVATE FILE 103kB Nov16 06)